Dhairya-Khara/inventory-management/README.md

 The two prerequisite required to run this application are NodeJS and MongoDB.

 1. Install NodeJS for your OS [here](https://nodejs.org/en/download/)
-2. Install MongoDB Community Serber for your OS [here](https://www.mongodb.com/try/download/community?tck=docs_server).
+2. Install MongoDB Community Server for your OS [here](https://www.mongodb.com/try/download/community?tck=docs_server).
 3. Create a empty directory named *mongodb-data* in the same directory where you installed MongoDB.

 Once the installation is complete, we will first need to run the MongoDB server locally.
 Navigate to the folder where you installed it.
 In there, please enter the bin directory.
 It should look something like this: